When was the Surface Duo released?

 However, as Windows Latest is reporting, the latest Geekbench 5 benchmarks suggest the Duo is a solid performer.

-We also have confirmation of the apps that will come pre-installed on the Surface Duo, courtesy of Windows Latest.
+We also have confirmation of the apps that come pre-installed on the Surface Duo, courtesy of Windows Latest.
 As an Android phone, the 35 apps include 20 from Google and 15 from Microsoft.

 App compatibility on the Duo has been a topic of discussion ever since the device was announced, and Windows Central has now published a list of the apps that are optimised to run across the dual-screen design: